Can You Use Vinegar to Kill Mold?

 Remove Discoloration With Oxygen Bleach

 Mix one-half cup of powdered oxygen bleach in a bucket containing two quarts of warm water.
 Stir well to dissolve the powder.
 Apply the solution to the discolored areas with a sponge or nylon-bristled scrub brush (a brush is best for grout).
-Allow it to work for at least 30 minutes and then rinse with clean water.
+Allow it to work for at least 30 minutes, then rinse with clean water.

 The Spruce / Cristina Tudor